-• As noted in the above Template Program Mode (page 179) section, using { and } characters in TPM string literals can lead to errors or unexpected results because they confuse the template processor.
+• As noted in the above Template Program Mode (page 169) section, using { and } characters in TPM string literals can lead to errors or unexpected results because they confuse the template processor.
 It tries to treat them as template boundaries, not characters.
-In some but not all cases you can replace a { with [[and a } with]].
+In some but not all cases you can replace a { with [[and a] with]].
 Generally, if your program contains { and } characters then you should use General Program Mode.

-10.3.12 User-defined Python template functions
+10.3.13 User-defined Python template functions

 You can add your own Python functions to the template processor.
 Such functions can be used in any of the three template programming modes.
-The functions are added by going to $Preferences \rightarrow Advanced \rightarrow Template functions$.
+The functions are added by going to Preferences \rightarrow Advanced \rightarrow Template functions.
 Instructions are shown in that dialog.
+Note that you can use Python Templates for a similar purpose.
+As calling user-defined functions is faster than calling a Python template, user-defined functions might be more efficient depending on the complexity of what the function or template does.